tangular/angular-architecture/README.md

 # Angular Architecture

 This code sample demonstrates different Angular Architecture concepts.
-It's used in the Angular Architecture and Best Practices video course on Pluralsight (https://www.pluralsight.com/courses/angular-architecture-best-practices) and in the Angular Architecture and Best Practices instructor-led training course (https://codewithdan.com/products/angular-architecture).
+It's used in the Angular Architecture and Best Practices video course on Pluralsight (https://www.pluralsight.com/courses/angular-architecture-best-practices).

 ## Running the Application